MicrosoftDocs/windows-driver-docs/develop/Installing_the_Enterprise_WDK.md

 # Installing the Enterprise Windows Development Kit
-The current WDK is optimized for individual developers using a state-based installation.
-Organizations with more than just a few developers using the WDK assume a high cost of individual installations of Visual Studio 2015 and the WDK.
-To address this, the Enterprise WDK is a command-line build environment that is file-based, rather than machine based.
-Once you create the environment file structure, you can have it consumed by version control software or zip the files and xcopy as needed.
-A .zip file created with the EWDK contains all the necessary compilers, linkers, build tools, headers and libs to build Visual Studio-based driver projects.
+The current Windows Driver Kit (WDK) is optimized for individual developers using a state-based installation.
+Organizations with many developers using the WDK assume a high cost of individual installations of Visual Studio 2015 and the WDK.
+To address this, the Enterprise Windows Driver Kit (Enterprise WDK) is a command-line build environment that is file-based, rather than machine based.
+Once you create the environment file structure, you can have it consumed by version control software or you can zip the files and copy as needed.
+A .zip file created with the Enterprise WDK contains all the necessary compilers, linkers, build tools, headers and libs to build Visual Studio-based driver projects.

-The EWDK contains the necessary elements to build drivers and basic win32 test applications and is based on Visual Studio 2015 Enterprise build 14.00.23026 and builds 10586 of the WDK and Standalone SDK.
+The Enterprise WDK contains the necessary elements to build drivers and basic Win32 test applications, and is based on Visual Studio 2015 Enterprise build 14.00.23026 and builds 10586 of the WDK and the standalone Windows Software Development Kit (SDK).
 Use your favorite code editor to modify source code and project files.
-Because it is command-line, however, the EWDK does lack some of the features incorporated into Visual Studio, such as testing or driver deployment.
+Because it’s command-line, however, the Enterprise WDK does lack some of the features incorporated into Visual Studio, such as testing and driver deployment.

 ##Enterprise WDK components
 *	Visual Studio build tools, C/C++ compiler, linker and libs for Visual Studio build 14.00.23026.0
-  *	Note that the EWDK does not include the IDE, devenv.exe.
+  *	Note that the Enterprise WDK does not include the IDE, devenv.exe.
-*	Windows Software Development Kit build 10586
+*	Windows SDK build 10586
-*	.NET Framework 4.6 Software Development Kit build 10586
+*	.NET Framework 4.6 SDK build 10586
 *	Windows Driver Development Kit build 10586

 ##Known Issues
 *	SDVand Code Analysis does not work in this release.
-*	The Visual Studio IDE is not included in the EWDK and any functionality that requires the IDE will not work.
+*	The Visual Studio IDE is not included in the Enterprise WDK and any functionality that requires the IDE will not work.

 ## Installation Instructions
 1. Download the file EnterpriseWDK_full_10586.zip from MSDN